ACoAs – “Being Negative” (Part 3)

 NT (S-H) tells us we’ll NEVER:

-• even know what love is, even tho we have indeed loved (children, animals, mates, activities, careers, locations, certain foods / arts …)
+• even know what love is, even though we have indeed loved (children, animals, mates, activities, careers, locations, certain foods / arts …)

-• be liked (much less loved) by healthy ‘normal’ people
+• be liked (much less valued) by healthy ‘normal’ people

 • be able to leave bad relationships because it would condemn us to being completely alone (forever)